 - The Knight is to say five decades on his knees in the presence of the Most Holy Eucharist, or before an image of Our Lady, if in a place where the Blessed Sacrament is not present.

-- The Knight should carry a rosary 24 hours a day, except during physical exercise or manual labor (if the Knight is using clothes without pockets).
+- The Knight should carry a Rosary throughout the day, except during physical exercise or manual labor (if the Knight is using clothes without pockets).

 - At Communion, the Knights should always include the following intentions in the acts of supplication:

-- The Knight is always to pray before after.
-At each meal, it is the House custom to pray an Our Father, a Hail Mary and a Glory Be for our benefactors.
+- The Knight is always to pray before and after meals.
+At breakfast, it is the House custom to pray an Our Father, a Hail Mary and a Glory Be for our benefactors.